Kings Canyon National Park: Campgrounds and hiking

 In Grant Grove, the three major campgrounds are Azalea, Crystal Springs and Sunset, with 319 sites in total.
 With the exception of Sunset, they operate on a first-come, first-served basis.
 Cedar Grove has 314 sites in the Sentinel, Sheep Creek and Moraine Campgrounds, which are also first-come, first-served; sites at the Canyon View group camp must be reserved.
 During high demand periods, additional campsites may be placed on a reservation system.
 All campgrounds have flush toilets and showers, although water use may be restricted depending on the season.

 There are a number of day hikes in the parts of Kings Canyon National Park accessible by road.
 In the Grant Grove area a one-mile (1.6 km) trail leads to the General Grant Tree, and several longer trails reach nearby points of interest such as Redwood Mountain, the largest sequoia grove.
 In Cedar Grove, easy hikes include the boardwalk path through Zumwalt Meadow – providing broad views of Kings Canyon – and the short walk to Roaring River Falls; there are also many longer day hikes such as an 8 mi round trip to Mist Falls, and the 13 mi round trip climb to Lookout Peak above Kings Canyon.

 A number of historical sites in the park are easily accessible via short walks, including Gamlin Cabin, built c.
 1872 by the Gamlin brothers, who had a timber claim at Grant Grove before it became a national park. it is believed to be the first permanent structure built in the park area.
 Knapp Cabin, listed on the National Register of Historic Places, is the oldest surviving structure in Cedar Grove, dating back to 1925.
 Another point of interest is the extensive Boyden Cavern system whose entrance is located just outside the park's western boundary, in the Monarch Wilderness.
-As of 2016, the cave was closed due to damage from the Rough Fire.
+The cave was temporarily closed from 2015 until 2019 due to damage from the Rough Fire.